spolanski/CoFEA/docs/_build/html/_sources/benchmarks/000-tuning-fork/model.md

 ## Boundary conditions

 It is a free body modal simulation therefore there is no boundary conditions assigned to the tuning fork.

+## Benchmark aim

+The aim of this benchmark is to examine the frequencies of the tuning fork.